The Do’s and Don’ts of Administering a Special Needs Trust

 A recipient of SSI and/or Medicaid may use funds in the SNT to pay for household emergencies such as the repair of a roof or payment of a telephone bill.
 It is advisable that the Trustee purchase any household goods or items in the name of the trust and not the beneficiary.
 This would avoid the possibility that the beneficiary would have control over the goods or items which could result in a loss of benefits.
 However, for a recipient of SSI, only if a household good or item is purchased by the Trustee and given to the beneficiary, thus, the beneficiary’s benefits will not be affected unless the beneficiary’s household goods exceed $2,000.00.
 If a beneficiary receives an asset as the result of the Trustee paying the bill for said asset, this could be deemed as income to the beneficiary which may disqualify him or her from benefits in the months received.

-The following is illustrative of the types of purchases that can be made by the Trustee of an SNT for the beneficiary which would or would not effect the beneficiary’s eligibility for Medicaid and/or SSI:
+The following is illustrative of the types of purchases that can be made by the Trustee of an SNT for the beneficiary which would or would not affect the beneficiary’s eligibility for Medicaid and/or SSI:

-(a) The purchase of a home for the beneficiary of a SNT will not effect his or her benefits if the title to the house is held in the name of the trust.
+(a) The purchase of a home for the beneficiary of a SNT will not affect his or her benefits if the title to the house is held in the name of the trust.
 The house will not be deemed a resource of the beneficiary, and would not affect his or her eligibility for benefits.
 The beneficiary is treated as if he or she is residing in his or her home, and not deemed to be receiving shelter, which would impact eligibility for benefits.

-Any payment by the Trustee of the expenses for the real property, such as taxes, rent, heat, gas, water, electricity, mortgage, garbage removal and sewer would effect the beneficiary’s eligibility for benefits as they would be considered income to the beneficiary.
+Any payment by the Trustee of the expenses for the real property, such as taxes, rent, heat, gas, water, electricity, mortgage, garbage removal and sewer would affect the beneficiary’s eligibility for benefits as they would be considered income to the beneficiary.
 Home improvements or renovations are not considered income;

 (b) The Trustee’s purchase of cable T.V. or satellite T.V. services, telephone service, internet service, newspaper and other news related magazines and periodicals will not impact the beneficiary’s eligibility for benefits.
 The Trustees purchase of computers, computer software and any upgrades for the computer are also permissible expenditures;